kubeflow/website/content/en/docs/components/katib/katib-config.md

    </div>

 1. `imagePullPolicy` - [image pull policy](https://kubernetes.io/docs/concepts/configuration/overview/#container-images)
-   for the suggestion's container with `random` algorithm.
+   for the suggestion's container with a `random` algorithm.

    The default value is `IfNotPresent`

 1. `resources` - [resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container)
-   for the suggestion's container with `random` algorithm.
+   for the suggestion's container with a `random` algorithm.
    In the above example you can see how to specify `limits` and `requests`.
-Currently, you can specify only `memory`, `cpu` and `ephemeral-storage` resource.
+   Currently, you can specify only `memory`, `cpu` and `ephemeral-storage` resources.

    The default values for the `requests` are: